dwydler/LookingGlass-Docker/README.md

 1. Download [LookingGlass](https://github.com/StadtBadWurzach/LookingGlass/archive/v1.4.0.zip) to the intended
 folder within your web directory
 2. Move archive to the correct directory
-3. Extract archive with unzip master.zip
+3. Extract archive with unzip LookingGlass-1.4.0.zip
 4. Navigate to the `LookingGlass` subdirectory in terminal
 5. Run `bash configure.sh`
 6. Follow the instructions and `configure.sh` will take care of the rest